 - Enroll in a course for graduate credit when registration is open.

 Ready to Get Started?

 Your journey at Harvard Extension School begins by enrolling in a course.
-Get started as soon as an enrollment period opens.

 Can I earn a certificate online?

 Most of our certificates can be completed online.
 But a few certificates have more limited online options.

 I’m an international student.
 Can I take courses on campus?

 Most of our certificates can be earned completely online.
 However, if you would like to study on campus, you may request an I-20 Certificate of Eligibility for full-time study in the summer at the Harvard Summer School.